rlmv/doc-trips/DESIGN.md

 =======

 * leader login
     - Application.
 Form view of the `LeaderApplication` model.
 (Without customizable questions for the first iteration--this can later be changed.)
 Must cache answers so that users can return to the page to finish their application--Save/Submit buttons?
 Available if  `leader_application_available` < date < `application_due`.
 Submits with `trips_year` specification.
     - Trip Information.
 If the date > `leader_assignments_posted` trip assignment is available.
 This shows dates of trip, trip description, trip type, (trippees?) (co-leader?)

+* leader recommendation
+    - perma-link (by year?) which lets (anyone?
+User) submit a recommendation for a leader.
+Should be available at /leader/recommendation/:id

 main Database:
 -------------

-Every database url looks like /database/2013/ for some year.
+Every database url looks like /database/:year for some year.
 Each menu database page has a dropdown menu to view the same page for previous years.
 The year will be clearly indicated at the top of the page.
 Most models should have a pre-save hook which adds a trips-year value.

 * checklists : large and complex.
 A full collection of checklists for every day of trips.  - can perhaps be a grappeli admin page with a bunch of tables?